Marlin, Texas: 2015

 On November 10, 2015, Marlin Chief of Police Darrell Allen died while in office.
 He had suffered a gunshot while at an off-duty security job in Temple on November 1.
 The suspect was placed into custody at the scene by other officers working security.

-In December 2015 a protest occurred after the city water had been turned off for almost a week.
-It was determined that even after the city and the state had extensively renovated the water treatment system, the man who had worked for the city as the water systems manager instead of calling for repairs cut wires when alarms sounded instead of fixing the problem.
-The state found those dismantlings and disengaging of the systems when they removed panels to determine the problems.
-When the alarms sounded, that now former employee/manager just the cut wires so as not to have to listen to the alarms.
-This led to a city-wide water crisis that caused the water system to repair that extensive damage.
+In December 2015, a protest occurred after the city water had been turned off for almost a week.
+Even after the city and the state had extensively renovated the water treatment system, the man who had worked for the city as the water systems manager, instead of calling for repairs, cut wires when alarms sounded instead of fixing the problems.
+The state found the disengaging of the systems when they removed panels to determine the problems.
+This led to a city-wide water crisis that caused the water system to repair extensive damage.

 2019

 On May 4, 2019, Marlin native Carolyn Lofton was elected as the first black woman to serve as mayor.
 She stated that she was motivated to run "on a desire to uplift and improve the community in which I live for all those who are currently here and those who seek to make a home here."